btcain44/Applied_Deep_Learning/Bi_weekly_1/README.md

 ### EDA_Character_Data.ipynb
 In this module, we explore the MNIST data-set, which we will be using for some preliminary exploration of image classification techniques, particularly convolutional neural networks.

+Here is a paper of particular interest that we viewed in class: https://arxiv.org/pdf/1202.2745.pdf